rcxwhiz/rcxwhiz.github.io/views/blog/modded-mc-jvm.md

 excerpt: I explored and empirically determined the best modded Minecraft JVM settings through hours of sound testing.
 The results are simpler than you would think.
 ---

 Any modded Minecraft enthusiast knows the struggle of getting the game to run well.
-When you stick together hundreds of comminty written mods into Minecraft (a somewhat poorly optimized game to begin with), you end up with a RAM hungry beast that is difficult to feed and control.
-There has been a long history of specificly tunned JVM arguments, RAM allocations, and obscure JREs to get the most out of your Minecraft and modded Minecraft performance.
+When you stick together hundreds of community-written mods into Minecraft (a somewhat poorly optimized game to begin with), you end up with a RAM-hungry beast that is difficult to feed and control.
+There has been a long history of specifically tunned JVM arguments, RAM allocations, and obscure JREs to get the most out of your Minecraft and modded Minecraft performance.

 I'll go ahead and spoil the conclusion a little bit: none of this really matters anymore.
 Modern mainstream JVMs are very capable for the workload of modded Minecraft, without any special adjustments or tweaking.
 Don't believe me?
 I didn't believe it either, so I decided to do hours of standardized benchmarks to figure out once and for all what the deal is.

 ## Choosing a JVM

 There are plenty of JVMs out there, but I focused on two families for testing: Eclipse's Adoptium Temurin, and Oracle's GraalVM.
 Adoptium is essentially the defacto *standard* JVM these days.
 If you don't know what you're doing, this is the JVM you want.

 GraalVM has an interesting history.
 The idea behind GraalVM was to make Java more practical in serverless applications like AWS Lambda, where the long time to start a JVM is a performance killer and racks up bills.
 It was also supposed to need less RAM.
-The GraalVM runtime supposedly included more aggresive optimizations than any other JVM before, but beyond that, the headline feature was *native image* - the ability to compile your Java program into a native executable.
+The GraalVM runtime supposedly included more aggressive optimizations than any other JVM before, but beyond that, the headline feature was *native image* - the ability to compile your Java program into a native executable.
 No more JVM.
 I don't think this feature was ever meant to give revolutionary performance in your application, but the startup time was supposed to be eliminated.
-Native image is irrelevant to modded Minecraft players because it is impracticle (maybe impossible) to compile all the different mods together.
+Native image is irrelevant to modded Minecraft players because it is impractical (maybe impossible) to compile all the different mods together.
 For modded Minecraft players, the relevant feature is the "aggressive optimizations".

 GraalVM used to be split into community edition and enterprise edition.
-I assume the original idea was to charge money for the enterprise edition, but by the time I was interested in it it was free.
+I assume the original idea was to charge money for the enterprise edition, but by the time I was interested in it, it was free.
 The idea was that there were "optimizations" that only existed in the enterprise edition, so you would want to use that one.
-These days the community/enterprise editions have been depreciated, and there is one "Oracle GraalVM" which contains all the optimizations etc. If you are going to use GraalVM these days, this is the version you should use.
+These days the community/enterprise editions have been depreciated, and there is one "Oracle GraalVM" which contains all the optimizations, etc. If you are going to use GraalVM these days, this is the version you should use.

 In review, I tested two JVMs: the more "vanilla" Adoptium, and the lean mean virtual machine GraalVM.
 There are also a few tests with GraalVM Enterprise Edition, but it was not better than Oracle GraalVM.

 ## JVM version

 There are different JVM versions.
-For a while they have been on an annual release cycle, so only some of the major versions actually matter.
-The main Java versions that matter for Minecraft are 8, 17 and 21.
+For a while, they have been on an annual release cycle, so only some of the major versions actually matter.
+The main Java versions that matter for Minecraft are 8, 17, and 21.
 Older versions of Minecraft (<1.18) officially support Java 8.
 Newer versions of Minecraft (>=1.18) support Java 17.

 Java version updates improve the efficiency of the JVM, but they also just add language features and so on.
 Java 18 is not necessarily "faster" than Java 17, and when there are optimizations to the newest Java version, they are backported as well as possible.